Gregory Harrison: Career

 Harrison later joined the cast of NBC's Sisters for the 1994–95 season, playing Daniel Albright.
 In 1996, he starred with Eric Roberts in It's My Party, a film based on the true story of a man in the end stages of AIDS who planned a party to say goodbye to friends and family.

-Harrison starred in the WB Network's Safe Harbor and One Tree Hill and has made guest appearances on other shows such as Touched by an Angel, Judging Amy, Rizzoli & Isles, Reunion, Joey, Law & Order: Special Victims Unit, Drop Dead Diva and Hot in Cleveland.
+From 1999 to 2009, Harrison played the male lead role of Oliver Caldwell in each film of the Au Pair trilogy.
+In 1999, Harrison starred as Sheriff Jon Loring in the WB Network's short-lived family drama Safe Harbor and had recurring roles in series such as One Tree Hill, Ringer, Rizzoli & Isles, and Chesapeake Shores.
+In 2011, he had a guest-starring role as a doctor on ABC's Body of Proof, and he has made guest appearances on many other shows such as Touched by an Angel, Judging Amy, Reunion, Joey, Law & Order: Special Victims Unit, Drop Dead Diva and Hot in Cleveland.
+In 2020, Harrison joined the cast of General Hospital, and played the role of Gregory Chase until he left the ABC soap opera in 2024.
+Since 2021, Harrison has appeared in the recurring role of Phillip Buckley, father of main characters Evan "Buck" Buckley and Maddie Buckley, in 9-1-1.

-Harrison played Billy Flynn in the touring and Broadway productions of Chicago, and he was the male lead as Oliver Caldwell in each film of the Au Pair trilogy.
-Harrison also appeared as Benjamin Stone in the Broadway revival of Stephen Sondheim's Follies and starred in the original Broadway production of Kander & Ebb's musical Steel Pier.
-In 2011, he had a guest-starring role as a doctor on ABC's Body of Proof.
-In 2020, Harrison joined the cast of General Hospital.
-He exited in 2024.
+On stage, Harrison played Billy Flynn in the touring and Broadway productions of Chicago, and also appeared as Benjamin Stone in the Broadway revival of Stephen Sondheim's Follies and starred in the original Broadway production of Kander & Ebb's musical Steel Pier.

 Personal life

 Harrison has been married since December 21, 1980 to actress Randi Oakes, whom he met while competing on a 1979 edition of Battle of the Network Stars, with Harrison on the CBS team and Oakes on the NBC team.
 Their marriage was kept secret from the public for several years.
-The couple have four children, Emma Lee (born 1985), Lily Anne (born 1989), and Kate (born 1991).
-They also adopted a son, Quinn Edgar.
-The couple originally lived together in Sherman Oaks, California, but since the early 1990s, the family has lived in Southern Oregon; first in Gold Beach, Oregon for 15 years, then Eugene, Oregon.
+The couple have four children: daughters Emma Lee (born 1985), Lily Anne (born 1989), and Kate (born 1991); and adopted son Quinn Edgar.
+Since 2025, youngest daughter Kate, a model, has been married to actress Chloe Grace Moretz.
+Lily is engaged to and shares a son with actor Peter Facinelli.
+The couple originally lived together in Sherman Oaks, California, but since the early 1990s, they have lived in Southern Oregon; first in Gold Beach for 15 years, then Eugene.

 Harrison became addicted to cocaine during the 1980s, and he broke the addiction with the help of the Betty Ford Center.